 Joost’s research focuses on activism within the environmental movement, the climate movement, and the squatting movement.
 He has (forthcoming) publications in Mobilization, International Journal of Urban and Regional Research, Parliamentary Affairs, and Acta Politica, and has recently written two book chapters on the climate change movement at COP21.

 Joost is the co-convenor of the ECPR Standing Group on Participation and Mobilization.

 Joost de Moor works for the Centre for Understanding Sustainable Prosperity (CUSP).
 His research with CUSP is located within the P(olitics)-theme and focuses on how grassroots movements pursue sustainability through prefigurative strategies.

-- Wahlström, M., & de Moor, J. (forthcoming, 2017).
+- Wahlström, M., & de Moor, J. (2017).
 Governing dissent in a state of emergency: Police and protesterinteractions in the global space of the COP.
-In C. Cassegård, L. Soneryd, H. Thörn, & Å. Wettergren(Eds.), Climate Action in a Globalizing World: Comparative Perspectives on Social Movements in the Global North.
+In C. Cassegård, L. Soneryd, H. Thörn, & Å. Wettergren(Eds.), Climate Action in a Globalizing World: Comparative Perspectives on Social Movements in the Global North, pp. 57-80.
 London: Routledge.

 - de Moor, J. (2016).
 Practicing Openness: Investigating the Role of Everyday Decision Making in the Production of Squatted Space.
 International Journal of Urban and Regional Research 40(2), pp. 410-424

 - de Moor, J. (2016).
 External Efficacy and Political Participation Revisited: The Role of Perceived Output Structures for State- and Non-State-Oriented Action Forms.
 Parliamentary Affairs 69(3) , pp. 642-662